imath/required-block-attributes/README.md

-# required-block-attributes
+# Required Block Attributes

-WordPress plugin to check required block attributes are set when a post is published
+WordPress plugin to check required block attributes are set when a post is published.